json-schema-org/understanding-json-schema/source/index.rst

 data.
 However, learning to use it by reading its specification is like learning to drive a car by looking at its blueprints.
 You don't need to know how an internal combustion engine fits together if all you want to do is pick up the groceries.
-This document, therefore, aims to be the friendly driving instructor for JSON Schema.
+This book, therefore, aims to be the friendly driving instructor for JSON Schema.
 It's for those that want to write it and understand it, but maybe aren't interested in building their own car---er, writing their own JSON Schema validator---just yet.

 .. only:: html